klochkov1/inshort_2020/README.md

 # INSHORT

-## Practice 2020
-Service like bitly.com for creating and managing short links.
+Service for creating and managing short links.
+It is also provide statistics about visits.

+## About
+This project is part of Group's Technology Practice in The Faculty of Radiophysics, Electronics and Computer Systems, Taras Shevchenko National University of Kyiv, 2020.

+## Contributors
+* Andrii Kozyrskyi
+* Vladyslav Myrahovskiy
+* Oleksii Yermolin
+* Oleksandr Klochkov

-## Quickstart
+## Usage
 1. Clone repository `git clone https://gl.knu.ua/klochkov/inshort.git`
 2. Create virtual enviroment `python -m venv venv`
 3. Activate virtual enviroment: